pawstar-lag/pawstar-lag/README.md

 - 😐 You may be asking yourself, " Why did he say that his primary Language is English, but his name is Japanese?"
 Well, here is why.
 It is not my real name.
 I am not gonna tell you _that_ but it's Japanese because I wanted some localization for my username.
 - 😁 Joke: Q: What does the fox say?
 A:(Chicken sound)
 - I am really gonna be online less these days :(
+- Eminem is a really quick rapper, but Tech n9ne is quicker.
+If you don't belive me, listen to **_Worldwide Choppers_**.
+I still like Eminem though.